adrianbrandt/adrianbrandt/README.md

 Welcome to my github page where i post most of my projects!

-This site is a work in progress, where i have deleted alot of Repositories that i am no longer wokring on.
+This site is a work in progress, where i have deleted alot of Repositories that i am no longer working on.
-I am planning on posting more work from my studies, and some private time projects i have made during my code sessions.
+I am planning on posting more work from my studies, and some private time projects i have made during my coding sessions.

 Feel free to use my work in any situation.
-Would appreciate if i was included or tagged in projects my work is used in so i can see how my code is being used!
+Would appreciate if i was included or tagged in projects my work is used in, so i can see how my code is being used!
 PS!
-Repositories tagged with "-Assignement" is tasks where my school has posted some code and the assignement wanted us to find workarounds.
+Repositories tagged with "---Assignement" is tasks where my school has posted pseudo code where we had to find the best solutions for the task we were provided.
 With this said i cannot take credit for all the work done in the marked Repositories.